So you’ve decided to step up and finally start your online business, Congrats!

 WordPress.org makes it easy to install their website program.

-Most hosting companies including Siteground, offer “one-click installs” for WordPress, meaning it will take only about 5 minutes to install your website platform.
+Most hosting companies including Siteground and Dreamhost, offer “one-click installs” for WordPress, meaning it will take only about 5 minutes to install your website platform.

 From there, it’s a matter of choosing a theme and adding content.